-In this article, You will read the List of Important Lakes of India – for UPSC IAS.
+In this article, You will read the List of Important Lakes of India and Important Lakes of the World – for UPSC IAS.

 Important Lakes of India